Cj-K-7/Cj-K-7/README.md

 - 💞️ I’m looking to collaborate on "No one.."😂
 - 📫 How to reach me : kllt7059@gmail.com

+I've been trying to learn programming language as possible as on my own by googling.
+but I needed some help, and I found these, and it was very helpfull.
 <hr>

 ## Nomad Coders